mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "Do it!" thi snapped, still under hae breath.

-Kipnu made haste toward the treeline, where Linyu was sitting around a fire, never taking his eyes off of hae.
+Ramne's group began to stand up and he knew what would come next if he didn't do as thi said.
+Kipnu wasted no more time, hurrying over to Linyu who was sitting around a fire, never taking his eyes off of the two of them.

-"Don't worry, I'm not after Linyu.
+"Don't worry," said Ramne.
+"I'm not after Linyu.
 Thi's not worth anything to me."

-"And yet you would humiliate me in front of hae?
+"Thi's said the same of you.
 If you're going to take me, then get to it."

-Ramne made a thunderous grunt, and ten others from around the shoreline stood up and echoed it back, trapping Casra in a cage of pangum.
-Thi didn't flinch or cower down, but just kept hae sights on Ramne.
-Linyu called for hae mother and started running towards them with Kipnu following after, but they were both stopped in their tracks by a long dagger held out by a maman twice Kipnu's weight in muscle - one of Ramne's allies.
-The woman in black wasted no time running toward the warrior, screaming for hae to save the kaln.
+Ramne made a thunderous grunt, and the others echoed it back and fell into formation, trapping Casra in a circle.
+Thi didn't flinch or cower down, but just kept hae sights on Linyu.

+"Mama!"
+Linyu called for hae mother.
+Thi tried to run after hae, but was stopped by a long dagger held by a maman twice Kipnu's weight in muscle - another of Ramne's allies.

+"Stop!"
+The maman in black wasted no time running toward the warrior.
+"Thi's just a kaln."

-Casra said to Ramne, "I hope thi is as disappointed in you as I am."
+Casra said to Ramne, "I hope your maman is as disappointed in you as I am."

-He was expressionless as he bound Casra's unfighting arms behind hae.
+He was expressionless as they walked into the forest.

-"Thi won't be so disappointed when thi's higher than Ara."
+"Thi won't be so disappointed when thi's indulging the blue."

-Kipnu clenched his teeth as he saw the band of thugs whisk Casra off into the forest to bring hae to Shinna.
-He winced at the thought of what Shinna might do to hae.
-As they disappeared into the dark, he looked back at the crowd covering the shoreline.
-The woman who tried to stop Ramne was still amongst them, seeking pity from the ground, and a teary-eyed Linyu was fighting all hae instincts to run after hae mother.
-The rest were now all silently looking at him as if afraid that what just happened might happen to them.
-He never asked for this, but now he found himself chasing a dream he had only just known for a person he had only just met, and it had become the most important thing to him.
+Kipnu clenched his teeth as he saw the band of thugs whisk Casra off into the forest with a few stragglers from the beach in tow.
+The thought of what Shinna might do to hae disturbed him deeply.
+As they disappeared into the dark, he looked back at the crowd that remained on the shoreline.
+The maman who tried to stop Ramne was still amongst them, unsure of whether to follow Ramne or stay behind and a teary-eyed Linyu was fighting all hae instincts to run after hae mother.
+The rest were now all silently looking at him as if suddenly aware of the dangers of this place.
+Kipnu never asked for this, but now he found himself chasing a dream for a person he had only just met, and it had become the most important thing in his life.

 "I... am Kipnu," he said to the crowd, "And Casra is a dear friend."

 A tear came to his eye as he looked at Linyu, who had returned hae focus to him. _"Protect Linyu,"_ Casra's request resounded in his head.

 "Know this.
 The Great Pavilion is not a prison, it is a slave cartel.
 Wherever you go here, you cannot escape from its reach.
 Right here...
 Right now...
-You must make a choice that will affect the rest of your lives.
-Do you resign yourself to a life of addiction and slavery, or do you reject it and fight so that others may never know such a miserable fate?
-Do you surrender to kanosin, or strive for the dream of something far greater?"
+You've made a choice that will affect the rest of your lives.
+You've rejected a life of addiction, and you fight so that others may never know such a miserable fate."

 "I choose to fight!" yelled a maman near him.

-"I'll fight!" yelled another.
+"I choose to fight!" yelled another.
 And person-by-person, the entire shore had galvanized in the red light of fire.
-Linyu held tightly to the satchel of listeners and thought of hae mother with a flame of hope still inside.
+Linyu held tightly to the satchel of listeners and thought of hae mother, a flame of hope still inside.